SofiaCrobeddu/Signal_Image_ComputerVision_projects/README.md

 - **assignment 6 - IP**: it contains all the useful files, included the images used, for the assignment.
 Some of the files inside are:
   - `assignment.
 6.ipynb`: contains the code regarding filtering of an image with Sobel and Prewitt kernels, gradients of an image and spatial domain filters.
   - `Image_processing___Assignment_6.pdf`: contains the report with the interpretation and the explanations of the results of the sixth assignment.
+- **assignment 7 - IP**: it contains all the useful files, included the images used, for the assignment.
+Some of the files inside are:
+  - `assignment.
+7.ipynb`: contains the code regarding morphology algorithms with Boundary extraction, Region filling, Hit-and-miss transformation, Morphological skeleton.
+  - `Image_processing___Assignment_7.pdf`: contains the report with the interpretation and the explanations of the results of the seventh assignment.
+- **assignment 8 - IP**: it contains all the useful files, included the images used, for the assignment.
+Some of the files inside are:
+  - `assignment.
+8.ipynb`: contains the code regarding Segmentation and various techniques.
+  - `Image_processing___Assignment_8.pdf`: contains the report with the interpretation and the explanations of the results of the eight assignment.
+- **assignment 9 - IP**: it contains all the useful files, included the images used, for the assignment.
+Some of the files inside are:
+  - `assignment.
+9.ipynb`: contains the code regarding a classification problem of objects in an image, using Descriptors.
+  - `Image_processing___Assignment_9.pdf`: contains the report with the interpretation and the explanations of the results of the ninth assignment.